Power up your financial plan

 With so many options and different state rules, be cautious of "boilerplate" forms available on the internet.
 There are significant decisions to make in the drafting and structure of a power of attorney, and it may be important to consider the particular laws of your state of residence.

 Successful estate planning requires more than just having signed the initial documents.
-Working with your Fidelity advisor, you should revisit your plan every 3 to 5 years and it should evolve as your circumstances do.
+Working with your Fidelity representative, you should revisit your plan every 3 to 5 years and it should evolve as your circumstances do.

 Start a conversation